 Printers - Install and set up printers.

-Resource Usage - Shows you how much cpu and memory your computer is using.
+Process Viewer - Shows you how much cpu and memory your computer is using.
 Also displays system processes.

 System Information - View hardware like your cpu, memory, graphics card etc in detailed information.

 System Log - View system your logs, helps with troubleshooting.

 System Restore Utility - System restore tool for Linux.
 Supports scheduled snapshots, multiple backup levels, and exclude filters. (like System Restore in Windows)

 Task Manager - An overview of currently running computer processes.
 You can kill unresponsive applications here to.